cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

               command_prefix: /opt/ruby/bin/ruby
 {{< /gsHighlight >}}

-This will execute `start.rb` with the ruby binary in `/opt/ruby/bin/ruby`
+This executea `start.rb` with the ruby binary in `/opt/ruby/bin/ruby`.

 ### Windows PowerShell scripts

-Windows PowerShell scripts get special treatment in the script plugin.
-If the script path ends with a `.ps1` extension, it gets automatically executed as if `command_prefix` was already set to `powershell`
+Windows PowerShell scripts receive specific treatment in the Script plugin.
+If the script path ends with a `.ps1` extension, it is automatically executed as if `command_prefix` was already set to `powershell`
-This can be achieved like this:
+This can be achieved as follows:

 `blueprint.yaml`
 {{< gsHighlight  yaml  >}}